- Last Updated: March 8, 2018

 - Focused ultrasound is non-invasive – no incisions, holes in the skull, electrodes in the brain – and therefore has reduced risk for infection and blood clots.

 - Precise targeting minimizes damage to non-targeted healthy brain.

 - Treatment can be a complement to drug therapy, enabling enhanced delivery of therapies into the brain via temporary opening of the blood-brain barrier.

-A clinical trial consisting of ten patients at the YUMC Severance Hospital in Seoul, Korea evaluated the feasibility, safety and initial efficacy of focused ultrasound in the treatment of major depressive disorder for patients who are not candidates for, or who choose not to undergo, more invasive procedures.
+A clinical trial was completed at the YUMC Severance Hospital in Seoul, Korea evaluated the feasibility, safety and initial efficacy of focused ultrasound in the treatment of major depressive disorder for patients who are not candidates for, or who choose not to undergo, more invasive procedures.